PFAS Laws and Regulations

 On June 22, 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act significantly amended the Toxic Substances Control Act (TSCA).
 EPA has issued three new rules to provide a framework for the implementation of the amended law.
 The three framework rules outline EPA’s path forward for prioritizing, evaluating and regulating chemicals and include a requirement for industry reporting of chemicals manufactured (including imported) or processed in the U.S. over the past 10 years.
 This reporting will be used to identify which chemical substances are active in U.S. commerce and will help inform the prioritization of chemicals for risk evaluation.

 To date, 330 non-Confidential Business Information (CBI) PFAS chemicals have been reported to EPA and are listed in the public interim report.
 In addition, there are 148 CBI PFAS substances reported.
-After the reporting period ends later this year, EPA anticipates having identified the universe of active PFAS chemicals in U.S. commerce.
+After the reporting period ends in 2018, EPA anticipates having identified the universe of active PFAS chemicals in U.S. commerce.

 EPA reviews new chemicals before they are allowed to commercialize.
 Since 2006, EPA has reviewed 294 new PFAS chemicals and has regulated 191 through a combination of orders and Significant New Use Rules (SNURs).